Back to All

 What To Do With Your Food When Moving

-During long-distance moves, National Van Lines will not transport any perishable or unsealed food items, including produce, refrigerated or frozen food, and other opened food items.
+Since moving companies do not move unsealed or perishable food items.
+This includes fruits, vegetables, chilled or frozen foods, and opened food items.
+This policy applies to long-distance moves.
 Perishable items can attract vermin and other pests that could damage your belongings.

-• Perishables: frozen and refrigerated items such as meat, vegetable, milk, ice-cream, yogurt, bread, pizza etc.
+• Perishables: frozen and refrigerated items such as meat, vegetables, milk, ice-cream, yogurt, bread, pizza etc.

 • Canned foods: soups, vegetables, fruits, meat etc.